endgameinc/noteclass/README.md

 # noteclass

-Framework for classifying ransom note text files and using the results to detect ransomware at runtime.
+POC framework for classifying text files and detecting ransomware at runtime.

 ## Getting Started